smittytone/imageprep/README.md

 ### Anchor Points ###

-From version 6.2.0, you can specify an anchor point for crop operations.
+You can specify an anchor point for crop operations.
 Use the `--cropfrom` switch and a value to indicate the anchor point: text markers, eg. `tr` for top-right, `bl` for bottom-left or `cr` for centre-right, etc., or a numerical value:

 | &nbsp; | Left | Centre | Right |
 | :-: | :-: | :-: | :-: |